 However, the pressures on revenue and increased costs from the external operating environment make the path to growth and increased profitability even more challenging for all parts of the Sovini group.
-This is coupled with economic uncertainty, pollical instability due to an impending general election and the urgent need to confirm future rent policy.

-Not only have external pressures impacted on the economic outlook and position but they have led to permanent and fundamental changes in the ways is which businesses operate and interact with their customer and client bases.
+This is coupled with economic uncertainty and political uncertainty resulting from the recent general election and the urgent need to confirm future rent policy.
+Not only have external pressures impacted on the economic outlook and position but they have led to permanent and fundamental changes in the ways in which, businesses operate and interact with their customer and client bases.